yochaigal/intotheodd/_posts/monsters/2021-02-19-giant-storm.md

 stats: 15 HP, 2 Armor, 20 STR, 14 DEX, 18 WIL, greatsword (d10+d10)
 subtext1: " • 22’ tall humanoids with bronze-hued skin and light-colored hair.
 Live in mountain peaks and deep waters."
 subtext2: " • Unharmed by lightning, can summon storms at their will."
-subtext3: "Can summon lightning bolts to attack nearby enemies for d12 damage."
+subtext3: " • Can summon lightning bolts to attack nearby enemies for d12 damage."
 subtext4:
 author: xenio
 inspiration: TSR Monsters